 The opening moments of Hidden Lives are filled with footsteps and voices walking along a public thoroughfare.
 The listener begins in a collective, public space but is quickly and violently locked away by the sound of a reverberant door slamming closed, one that literally silences the soundscape (at 0’40”).
 Before the door slams there is the bubble of speech and legible communication, after the door slams speech has been silenced.
 Impeded pst, kss, tsk plosive consonants, phonetic occlusives – in which the vocal tract is blocked – erupt scattered in the soundfield, juxtaposed against a background of low, time-stretched and filtered sound.
 These low frequencies gradually increase in intensity and occasionally burst as if stretching toward speech, but fail to materialise into any intelligible linguistic form.
-What this quite clearly highlights is the demarcation of public and private space with the category of ‘women’ in this composition, whose lives have been hidden from public view and from themselves.
+What this highlights is the demarcation of public and private space with the category of ‘women’ in this composition, whose lives have been hidden from public view and from themselves.
 The relegation of each speaker to the private realm “deprives the speakers of their language and expression” as reflected in the “heavy editing” of their speech (Lane 2006: 8).

 Between 0’40”, from the point that the first door slams in Hidden Lives, to 2’00” when a key in a lock turns, the public communication of the opening seconds of the composition is silenced whereby the speaker is condemned to solitary confinement, both literally in the private realm of the house, but also metaphorically within the ‘interior’ of each isolated individual.
 This form of sonic alienation represents the perlocutionary frustration and illocutionary disablement of the authoritative speech act.